By Amanda MacArthur • 04/19/2011

 Yes, the goal of your email newsletter is to drive people back to your site, not to external sites.
 However, if you can get them subscribed to your social media feeds early, then you don’t need to worry about them if they subscribe to your email list.
 Some people just prefer to get their information out of a fire hose.

-I recently was talking on the phone about this very topic with Adam Zais from Wistia.
-He added a great point, which is that social media also allows you to repeat yourself.
+Social media also allows you to repeat yourself.
 So while you can’t send a duplicate email newsletter out three times a day, you can re-post the same link to your articles as many times a day as you want.
 So yes, you want to make those social media links prominent.

 3. Let email newsletter subscribers share whatever is in the email.